 - 4K video capability at 30fps

-Here on Magic OS, the camera app is similar to what you would find in the EMUI.
-Aperture, Night, Portrait, Video, and More menu are placed at the bottom where ‘More’ houses all the typical extra modes like AR lens, Pro, Slow-mo, Panorama, Light painting, HDR, Super macro, etc.
+Instead of EMUI, Honor 20 Pro comes with Magic OS, which is not much different than its conventional OS skin.
+The camera app is similar to what you would find in the EMUI.
+Aperture, Night, Portrait, Video, and More menu are placed at the bottom where the ‘More’ menu houses all the typical extra modes like AR lens, Pro, Slow-mo, Panorama, Light painting, HDR, Super macro, etc.

 Stabilization, I liked

 The first thing that impressed me is that both camera setups, front and back, exercise stabilization.
 48MP and 8MP lenses have the OIS integrated; however, for front and back camera videos, there is a support of EIS (electronic image stabilization).
 This is one of the vital camera features of Honor 20 Pro for shooting anything which is not static.